-Seed funding to prepare the site for public opening was provided by Dominion Energy, Mountain Dew, the Duke Doing Good – Community Fund, and general operating support from members like you.
+Seed funding to prepare the site for public opening was provided by Dominion Energy, First Horizon Foundation, Mountain Dew, the Duke Doing Good – Community Fund, and general operating support from members like you.

 You can ensure this site can welcome the anticipated 5,000 visitors in the first year alone with your additional donation today.

 Frequently Asked Questions

 - No Off-leash Dogs

 - No Bicycles, Motorized Vehicles, or Horses